 - goodness knows

 Origin of goodly

 Examples from the Web for goodliness

-All flesh is grass, and all the goodliness thereof is as the flower of the field."Gleanings by the Way|John A. Clark
+What solemn testimony was before me, that "all flesh is grass, and all the goodliness thereof as the flower of the field."Gleanings by the Way|John A. Clark

 It was a home amid the goodliness and the godliness of nature.